learn-co-curriculum/method-arguments-lab/README.md

        wrong number of arguments (1 for 0)
 ```

 Now we have an ArgumentError.
-The test is trying to call our `#introduction` method with an argument but we haven't defined our method to take in any arguments.
+The test is trying to call our `#introduction` method with an argument (notice it says `1`) but we haven't defined our method to take in any arguments, the `for 0` part of the error message.

 Let's fix that now: